Approach

 - Define decision frameworks, ownership models, and governance structures

-- Prioritize initiatives based on enterprise value, risk, and feasibility
+- Prioritize initiatives based on enterprise value, risk, feasibility, and readiness

-- Align stakeholders around operating models and investment decisions
+- Align stakeholders around operating models, roadmap direction, and investment decisions

 I define how decisions appear inside products, workflows, and platforms so users understand outcomes, know when to act, and can trust automated or assisted processes.